dvwhite/dvwhite/README.md

 # Hello, I'm David! 👋
 I studied full stack web development at Lambda School and graduated in November 2020.
 I'm passionate about creating stunning, functional and innovative websites using the tools in my developer toolbox.
-I'm currently using Typescript, JavaScript, Redux, React, Python, Node, Express, Knex and SQL to build my projects.
+I'm currently using Typescript, JavaScript, Python, FastAPI, Node, Express, and SQL to build my projects.

-- 🏥 Working in healthcare to deliver language support to limited English proficient patients
+- 🚀 Working in fintech to deliver payroll data and API integrations to customers
-- 🚀 Implementing reports for [Si Hay Sistema](https://sihaysistema.com/) to help businesses in Guatemala to grow their ERP systems on the ERPNext platform
 - 🤖 Automating processes and building internal tools for my teams
 - 🔀 Utilizing optimization to find novel solutions in resource-limited situations